impana-c/35lproject/README.md

 (Make sure to run:
     `sudo killall -9 node` on terminal if any node processes were previously running.)
-(Assuming you are in the 35lproject repo folder)
+(Assuming you are in the cafFIEND repo folder)
 ```
 cd App/client
 npm run dev